 Now, I leave it to you to spread the word to those that can make this work!

-Interesting update: The public announcement of this concept and design on my blog represent what’s called “prior art” in patent law, which basically means that a big corporation can’t patent this concept.
+Update #2: The public announcement of this concept and design on my blog represent what’s called “prior art” in patent law, which basically means that a big corporation can’t patent this concept.
 Now why would that be a good thing?
 Often corporations buy technology simple so that they can prevent something from undermining their profit margin, even if it is overall detrimental to the society.

 1) “Food, Land, Population, and the U.S. Economy” by Drs.
 David Pimentel of Cornell University and Mario Giampietro of the Istituto Nazionale della Nutrizione, Rome.

 * I cross referenced dozens of resources on the internet to find accurate numbers.